 6. Illiteracy in India is more or less distressed with different disparities that exist in the country.
 There are gender imbalances, income imbalances, state imbalances, caste imbalances, technological blocks that shape the literacy rates that exist in the country.
 Not only the government, but every contribution a literate individual makes to eradicate the threat can make a difference.

 9. To women, independence from dowry deaths, child infanticide, domestic violence, casual sexism, maltreatment, and regular and marital rapes seem like a distant dream.
 To ensure a woman’s safety in smart cities can certainly be a killer move by the government and concerned authorities.

-10. The water crisis is often ascribed to the improper government planning, enhanced commercial privatization, manufacturing, human waste, and corruption fromthe public.
+10. The water crisis is often ascribed to improper government planning, enhanced commercial privatization, manufacturing, human waste, and corruption from the public.
 Furthermore, water scarcity is expected to worsen in India, as the general population is predicted to rise to 1.6 billion by 2050.

 Do you want to celebrate Independence day once a year or each day by working towards the betterment of all?

-Choose now and don’t buy national flag if you can’t pay it some respect.
+Be aware of what happens after Independence Day and don’t buy the national flag if you can’t pay it some respect.